NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 As a user of the proposals functionality
 I need a feed page
 So that I can see all the proposals and search for specific ones

+### Proposal comments

+As a user on BOS
+I need to be able to proposal comment under DevHUB so that I can see the comments together with the proposal timeline and links

 ## Moderators